 While it’s not close to being the most popular urban destination in Europe there are a ton of things to do in Bucharest.

 Welcome to Bucharest, the capital of resplendent Romania.
-While Bucharest gets a bad rap in some circles both foreign and domestic, we loved practically every moment of our time there, and found there to be plenty of fascinating things to do in Bucharest.
+While Bucharest gets a bad rap in some circles both foreign and domestic, we loved practically every moment of our time there.
+In fact we lived here for 7 weeks and found there to be plenty of fascinating things to do in Bucharest.

 Sure, when seen from a certain light the city appears to be crumbling, straining under the weigh of its years.
 Yet that’s part of what makes the city so interesting.